This page is effectively a collation of the various guidance about the venue which has been sent out to the relevant tutors.

-The main purpose of the printer is to allow tutors to make copies of documents and the main way that it does so is by scanning and then printing.
+- The purpose of the printer is to allow tutors to make copies of documents and the main way that it does so is by scanning and then printing.

-In addition, you can (in principle) make copies from images on a usb stick, or from files (images or pdf documents) on a smartphone, or from files on a laptop.
-To do any of these, you will either need to read through the manual (downloadable from
+- In addition, you can make copies from images on a usb stick, or from files (images or pdf documents) on a smartphone, or from files on a laptop if you are familiar with these processes.

 The air purifier is for use by those classes that want to use it.

 The instructions are given in the graphic right, with the full manual being pinned to the wall nearby.